Dreamscapes/atlas-archlinux/README.md

 The following extra packages are installed to Parallels image:

-- Parallels Guest Utilities (provided by Parallels Desktop 10.2.1 build 29006)
+- Parallels Guest Utilities (provided by Parallels Desktop 11.1.1 build 32312)
+- dkms (Required by Guest Utilities)
+- multipath-tools (AUR) (Required by Guest Utilities for kpartx)

 The following kernel modules have been disabled via */etc/modprobe.d/blacklist.conf*: